75th Ranger Regiment: Post-Vietnam War

 Rangers from 1/75 during a training exercise 1989–1990 1LT Joe Yorio, CPT Jeff Jarkowsky and SSG Paul Johnson.

 In January 1974, General Creighton Abrams, Army Chief of Staff, directed the formation of a Ranger battalion.
 General Kenneth C. Leuer was charged with activating, organizing, training and leading the first battalion sized Ranger unit since World War II.
 Though the Vietnam War era Ranger companies of the 75th Infantry Regiment (Ranger), which drew their lineages from Merrill's Marauders, had all been deactivated (or soon would be), they passed their lineages and colors to these new battalions.
-The 1st Battalion, which carried its legacy from Merrill's Marauders via Company C, 75th Infantry Regiment (Ranger) was activated and parachuted into Fort Stewart, Georgia, on July 1, 1974.
-The 2nd Battalion, which drew lineage from Company H, 75th Infantry (Ranger), followed shortly afterward with activation at Fort Lewis, Washington on October 1, 1974.
-The 3rd Battalion and Headquarters Company were activated and received their colors on October 3, 1984, from Company F, 75th Infantry Regiment (Ranger) at Fort Benning, Georgia.
-On February 3, 1986, the 1st, 2nd, and 3rd Battalions of the 75th were consolidated with active and inactive units which carried the lineages of the World War II era: 1st, 2nd, 3rd, 4th, 5th, and 6th Ranger Battalions.
+The 1st Battalion, which carried its legacy from Merrill's Marauders via Company C, 75th Infantry Regiment (Ranger) was activated and parachuted into Fort Stewart, Georgia, on 1 July 1974.
+The 2nd Battalion, which drew lineage from Company H, 75th Infantry (Ranger), followed shortly afterward with activation at Fort Lewis, Washington on 1 October 1974.
+The 3rd Battalion and Headquarters Company were activated and received their colors on 3 October 1984, from Company F, 75th Infantry Regiment (Ranger) at Fort Benning, Georgia.
+On 3 February 1986, the 1st, 2nd, and 3rd Battalions of the 75th were consolidated with active and inactive units which carried the lineages of the World War II era: 1st, 2nd, 3rd, 4th, 5th, and 6th Ranger Battalions.
 The regiment as a whole was concurrently redesignated as the 75th Ranger Regiment.

 The modern Ranger battalions were first called upon in 1980 when elements of 1st Ranger Battalion participated in Operation Eagle Claw, the Iranian hostage-rescue mission.
 In October 1983, 1st and 2nd Ranger Battalions spearheaded Operation Urgent Fury, conducting a dangerous low-level parachute assault to seize Point Salines Airfield and rescue American citizens at True Blue Medical Campus in Grenada.

 The entire 75th Ranger Regiment participated in Operation Just Cause, which lasted from December 1989 to January 1990.
 Rangers spearheaded the action by conducting two important operations.
 Simultaneous parachute assaults were conducted onto Torrijos/Tocumen International Airport, Rio Hato Airfield, and General Manuel Noriega's beach house to neutralize Panamanian Defense Forces.
 The Rangers captured more than 1,014 prisoners of war and more than 18,000 weapons.

-Elements of Company B, and 1st Platoon Company A, 1st Ranger Battalion, deployed to Saudi Arabia from February 12, 1991, to April 15, 1991, for Operation Desert Storm.
+Elements of Company B, and 1st Platoon Company A, 1st Ranger Battalion, deployed to Saudi Arabia from 12 February 1991, to 15 April 1991, for Operation Desert Storm.
 They conducted raids and provided a quick reaction force in cooperation with allied forces.
 In December 1991, 1/75 and the Regimental headquarters deployed to Kuwait in a show of force called Operation Iris Gold.
 The Rangers performed an airborne assault onto Ali Al Salem airfield, near Kuwait City, conducted a 50 km foot march through devastation (including mine fields) left from the ground campaign, conducted a live fire exercise, and left on foot.